 Hearings are open to the public.
 You may go to any TVB office to watch hearings so you know what to expect at yours.

-To Plead Guilty - Read the instructions and check the "guilty" box on the back of the ticket.
+To Plead Guilty - Use the Traffic Ticket Pleas, Hearings and Payments online transaction or read the instructions and check the "guilty" box on the back of the ticket.
 Fill in the requested information, sign it and, within 15 days, either mail it with your payment to the Albany address listed on the ticket or bring your payment to any TVB office.
 You may pay the fine and surcharge by Visa or Mastercard, or by a check or money order payable to the Commissioner of Motor Vehicles.
 Include the total fines and surcharges listed on the ticket for your violation(s).

 You may not plead guilty by mail if the charge against you will result in license or registration suspension or revocation upon conviction (such as driving without insurance or a third speeding violation within 18 months).
 If you plead guilty to such a charge by mail, you will be notified that you must go to the TVB to answer the charge in person.